madnight/e_paper_weather_display/README.md

 - [Credit and License](#credit-and-license)

 ## What’s New (Version 2.0)
-- **Upgraded to OpenWeatherMap One Call API 3.0**: This update now uses the latest version of the OpenWeatherMap API (3.0), which may require users to update their subscriptions if they were previously using version 2.5.
-See the [OpenWeatherMap One Call Migration Guide](https://openweathermap.org/one-call-transfer) for details on the API changes and subscription requirements.
 - **Automatic Log Management**: Logs now rotate when they get too large, making maintenance easier.
 - **User-Friendly Settings**: All essential settings are grouped together for quick customization.
 - **More Reliable Error Handling**: Logs network and API errors for easier troubleshooting.